pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 todo: story of going on youtube and seeing a bullfrog catchibg virtual flies on phone

-problem: alignment ,

-solution: we rely on the vast memory and ability of foresight of the machine

-problem: explainability
-solution: rcn (probabilities)

-problem: affordaability
-solution: rcn

 ## idea - archtecture
 - ut must be hiearchical